dharmaraopv/device_readings/README.md

 1. Addition of a new device to the store should be atomic.
 2. Updation of the device count and timestamp should be atomic.

+### Scaling
+With persistence, the application can be scaled to multiple servers by connecting a reverse proxy/load balancer.

 ## Future Improvements
 Following are additional improvements that can be made to the system: